MilonMorshed/k3d/README.md

 - before you create a k3d cluster you have to start docker deamon first.

-- k3d registry create demo-registry
+- k3d registry create my-registry
 you can create a registry like this and use the registry for your images.

 # You can now use the registry like this (example):
 # 1. create a new cluster that uses this registry
-k3d cluster create --registry-use k3d-my-registry:49716
+k3d cluster create --registry-use k3d-my-registry:49552
 kubectl config use-context k3d-dev kubectle cluster-info kubectx k3d-dev